bfjesso/tf2-chat-tts/README.md

-# tf2-chat-tts
+# Team Fortress 2 TTS
-Reads the chat in a TF2 game and outputs text-to-speach
+Reads the chat in a TF2 game from memory and outputs text-to-speach using Microsofy SAPI.